 If you are allergic to medicines containing other proton pump inhibitors (e.g. pantoprazole, lansoprazole, rabeprazole or omeprazole).

-If you are taking a medicine containing nelfinavir or (used to treat HIV infection).
+If you are taking a medicine containing nelfinavir or or rilpivirine (used to treat HIV infection).

 If you have ever developed a severe skin rash or skin peeling, blistering and/or mouth sores after taking Nexium Control or other related medicines.